Fa2bio/Delivery-Api/README.md

 ### CRUD

 * After adding the requests to your Postman client and run application, you will have access to the API resources.
-To access the documentation of supported resources, access the swagger available at: http://localhost:8080/swagger-ui/#/

 ### JasperReports
 * In addition to CRUD, it is possible to generate a json/pdf sales report generated with Jasper Reports.